 Our suggestion is to use fibre cement sheets, on a drained cavity, with fibre cement battens.
 This will give exactly the same look but allow you to paint your home a color of your choice.

 Weathertex cladding is an alternative to fibre cement, whilst using ground up timber as part of the material itself.
 Many builders have been using Weathertex as its great to handle, easy to install, and comes in a wide range of both grooved sheets and weatherboard profiles.
 Australian made and very durable, its a great low cost option for your next build.
+It also has a better than zero Carbon Footprint, and is sustainable and nontoxic.

 Take a closer look at the product here – Weathertex.